chanhi2000/devlog/src/explore/github/library-rust.md

   - [🌐Official Site](https://arroyo.dev)
 - [copy/v86][copy/v86]: x86 virtualization in your browser, recompiling x86 to wasm on the fly
   - [🌐Official Site](https://copy.sh/v86)
+- [a16z/magi][a16z/magi]: A blazing fast OP Stack rollup client written in Rust

 <TagLinks />